 “From a hotel balcony, as well as from the ground, there’s a strip of Australia’s Gold Coast that looks exactly like coastal Fort Lauderdale at its prettiest.
 That’s neither a compliment nor a dig, just a fact that made me wonder why I needed to fly from New York to the Southern Hemisphere to see something Florida-like.
 So I already had it in my head that my experiences snorkeling in Florida would serve as a frame of reference for the Great Barrier Reef.

-SheBuysTravel Tami Mittan loved her time in Portugal.
-The country offers relatively low prices, lots of English speakers, friendly people, a mild year-round climate, the freshest seafood and miles of amazing coastline scenery.
+Portugal is a draw for many reasons including relatively low prices, lots of English speakers, friendly people, a mild year-round climate, fresh seafood and miles of amazing coastline scenery.

 Don’t miss a chance to climb the winding path up to see Portugal’s Pena Palace in Sintra.
 Explore the bright yellow, red, and grayish blue tiled exterior of the palace for free.
 While the castle’s interior is similar to other castles around Europe, the exterior is unique.
 And the views from this vantage point on top of the Sintra Mountains is phenomenal.